 Because she had watched loads of English and American movies with actors speaking English and subtitles in Romanian.
 Mainly because Hollywood churns out movies in English, movies that the masses want to see.

 In the larger countries e.g. France, Germany, Spain their population is large enough to warrant translating and dubbing English-speaking movies into the local language.
 In the Netherlands, Sweden, Denmark, Latvia, Romania etc only the 'bigger' movies are fully dubbed.
 The majority of movies are subtitled.
 Because their national film/TV industries are smaller, a great deal more product is imported.

 Therefore millions of people like the Dutch, Danes, Latvians, Romanians etc watch movies where the actors speak English.
 Do that for a number of years, and particularly those with an interest in the language will pick up lots and lots of the vocabulary, grammar etc all delivered in context.

 So can you adopt this practice to improve your own language skills, and to become fluent?

 I call it simulated immersion, which means the practice of building your own 'simulated' total immersion situations.
 The best way to achieve fluency is to live in a country and totally immerse yourself in the culture and language.
 But simulated immersion is probably the next best thing!

 Then of course, to become fluent in a language you must practise, practise, practise by speaking, speaking, speaking.

 But in the meantime get yourself a stack of DVD's in your target language, grab your dictionary, a pen and a pad of paper and start watching foreign language movies, and develop your own simulated immersion environment to help yourself become fluent.

 200 Words a Day!
-Accelerated Language Learning Software
+Accelerated Language Learning Software and Exceltra

 Become Fluent in a Language when not Totally Immersed.